Donald-Taggart/Data-Analytics-Portfolio/README.md

 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with UW Madison Boot Camp
+In addition to personal projects, this repository contains projects and visualizations created during the University of Wisconsin Data Science and Analytics Bootcamp.

 ## SQL

 ## Statistics